kometenstaub/linked-data-vocabularies/README.md

 ## Configuration

+**You need to input the folder in your vault where the JSON files are stored.**

-You can set the limit of queries to be display.
+You can set the limit of queries to be displayed.
 200 is the default setting.
+You can also set the fuzzy search sensitivity.

 You can set the key names for `heading`, `url`, `lcc`,  `broader`, `narrower` and `related` in the settings.